Prestijhonny/CSaP_project/README.md

 ## Shutdown mechanism
 ### Server

 The server is designed to shut down when it receives a user-selected signal from the command line.
-For example, pressing CTRL+C will gracefully terminate the server by SIGINT signal handled correctly.
+Pressing CTRL+C will gracefully terminate the server by SIGINT signal handled correctly.

 ### Client